Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.7.3 =
+The MIME database has been updated.

 = 0.7.2 =
 This release adds quicklinks to the entry on the Plugins page.